 Additionally beneficial is Nichiha’s innovative solution of the patented hidden-fastener clip.
 This enhances siding performance by holding panels away from the wall to let any moisture drain or evaporate.
 This rainscreen cavity keeps the cladding and structure temperature more consistent too, adding to the longevity of the finish, panel and home.

-No matter where you live, basic fiber cement siding has the ability to stand up to even the worst weather conditions.
+No matter where you live, basic fiber-cement siding has the ability to stand up to even the worst weather conditions.
 It’s a material that won’t easily crack, buckle, fade or rot so you can avoid product failures and costly maintenance.
-Add to that the high performance of a built-in hidden fastener rainscreen attachment, the design flexibility afforded by the multiple formats, profiles, textures, colors and sheens, and reasonable cost — well, it's easy to see why Nichiha is viewed by many as the perfect siding system for today’s modern home.
+With those benefits plus the high performance of a built-in hidden fastener rainscreen attachment, the design flexibility afforded by the multiple formats, profiles, textures, colors and sheens, and reasonable cost — well, it's easy to see why Nichiha is viewed by many as the perfect siding system for today’s modern home.

 However, other siding materials lack the durability of fiber cement siding and require heavy maintenance in order to preserve their look.
 Many materials are highly vulnerable to moisture and may develop rot, mold or vegetation growth.